carbonplan/data/README.md

 ## license

 All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/) licensed.
-Some of the data provided by this API is sourced from content made available under a [CC-BY-4.0](https://choosealicense.com/licenses/cc-by-4.0/) license.
-We include attribution for this content, and we please request that you also maintain that attribution if using this data.
+When possible, the data is licensed using the [CC-BY-4.0](https://choosealicense.com/licenses/cc-by-4.0/) license.
+We include attribution and additional license information for third party datasets, and we request that you also maintain that attribution if using this data.

 ## about us

-CarbonPlan is a non-profit organization that uses data and science for carbon removal.
+CarbonPlan is a non-profit organization that uses data and science for climate action.
 We aim to improve the transparency and scientific integrity of carbon removal and climate solutions through open data and tools.
 Find out more at [carbonplan.org](https://carbonplan.org/) or get in touch by [opening an issue](https://github.com/carbonplan/data/issues/new) or [sending us an email](mailto:hello@carbonplan.org).